adambrgmn/serverless-image-resize-experiment/README.md

 custom:
   # ...
   apiCloudFront:
-    domain: api.fransvilhelm.com # The domain you would like to use
+    # The domain you would like to use.
+Might also be a list of domains
+    domain: api.fransvilhelm.com
-    certificate: <arn> # A AWS Certificate Manager issued SSL certificate, preferably issued for api.fransvilhelm.com or *.fransvilhelm.com
+    # A AWS Certificate Manager issued SSL certificate, preferably issued for
+    # api.fransvilhelm.com or *.fransvilhelm.com – must be in us-east-1 region
+    certificate: <arn>
     compress: true
     cookies: none
     headers: